rasachdev/data146/fixmidterm.md

 idx = np.argmax(rid_te)
 print(rid_a_range[idx], rid_tr[idx], rid_te[idx], rid_tr_mse[idx], rid_te_mse[idx],)
 ```
-Based on that, I was able to get a mean R<sup>2</sup> value of the test folds of 0.60201, with the optimal value of alpha in that range.
+Based on that, I was able to get a mean R<sup>2</sup> value of the test folds of 0.60201, with the optimal value of alpha in that range for the Ridge regression.

 ## 20
 For this question, we looked a Lasso regression using the same settings for K-fold validation as the previous two questions.
 I, once again, created objects to append my calculated mean values from my Lasso training data and Lasso testing data.
 I also created objects to append my calculated mean MSE values from my Lasso training data and my Lasso testing data.
 I looked at 101 equally spaced values between 0.001 and 0.003 for alpha.
 Essentially, it was almost the same work as the Ridge regression.